unbe/aoc2023/README.md

 * I went quite deep with part 2 of day 8, which wasn't actually necessary since the input was aligned in a way permitting a simpler solution.
 I noticed it mid-way, but finished the full solution anyway.
 * My solution for day 10 is a single and quite simple linear pass for each part, while others seem to have deployed various search algos.
 Curious.
 * I did a bunch of premature optimization for day 12 and it ended up buggy.
 Rewrote with a simple solution, which ended up fast enough.
+* I made a somewhat complex solution for day 18 and later learned about the Shoelace formula, which makes for a very simple solution.
+TIL.
+In perfect hindsight, I could have probably figured it out myself too.

 Same as last year: